StrongBlock/logsomething/logsomething-v2.0.0.smartcontract/README.md

 Logger refers to the party creating or deleting a log from the smart contract's table.

+### Smart Contract Account

+Smart Contract Account refers to the party who can set the dependency account names.
+This is the account the smart contract is set to.

 ## Functionalities

 * a logger can create a log